kathy and a dog named maggie

 So soon after Tom and I married, we adopted Maggie; a cross breed of dalmation/golden retriever.
 And she was the light of our lives, with boundless energy that seemed to be bigger than life itself.
 As she sprinted through our lives — uprooting every houseplant, eating our couch, flying high for Frisbees, swimming for hours whenever she could, and slithering into our bed sneaking those sloppy, wet dog kisses — we knew we had the greatest dog ever.

-But after 14 years of pure canine love, we had to come to terms with Maggie’s failing health due to arthritis.
+But in 2008, after 14 years of pure canine love, we had to come to terms with Maggie’s failing health due to arthritis.
 As much as we didn’t want to hear it, Maggie was telling us it was time for us to let her go; to be brave and make the ultimate decision for her.
 She had lived a full and happy life with us, but it was time for her to move on with the grace and dignity we were to give her as one last gift.
 It was in her eyes – she was ready.

 Most of us don’t have funerals for dogs.
 So, when Maggie passed away, we realized there were so few accepted ways to express our grief.
 And after receiving her ashes back, I still needed something of comfort.
 So, I started lighting a candle next to her photo and ashes every night.